 The truth is that you’ll gain clarity but not 100% crystal clear clarity about the fate of your marriage by taking the time to understand all the options and possibilities for your life both in and out of your relationship.

 However, deciding when it’s time to divorce is rarely about being 100% certain you’re making the “right” decision.
 Instead, it’s more about understanding your options—all your options—so that when and if a tipping point comes, you’ll not only recognize it but be prepared for it.

 So, if you’re asking yourself “When is it time to divorce?” you owe it to yourself and your family to explore those options.
 Roll up your sleeves, exhaust every possibility of repairing the issues in your marriage, and gain the clarity you need to feel comfortable—if not confident—making the decision to divorce.

 Since 2012, smart women around the world have chosen SAS for Women to partner them through the challenging experience of divorce.
 Now you can secure female-centered support, information, and next steps if you are thinking about divorce or beginning the process through Annie’s Group, our virtual divorce support group for women.
-Classes start on September 19.
+Our next group starts on October 23rd.
 To keep the space safe and confidential, space is limited.
 Visit here for details.